Skip to main content

 Stability is the number one priority of our iOS tracks app Playback.
 However, all live audio setups can encounter issues with audio quality that come from a variety of causes.
 This article will look at some of the most common audio problems encountered when using Playback to run tracks, and how to solve them.

-Is your iOS device up-to-date?
+Is your Playback device up-to-date?

 3. Playback updates: Our team is constantly releasing updates to ensure that stability is Playback's most important feature.
-Make sure that Playback is up-to-date on your iOS device by checking the iOS app store.
+Make sure that Playback is up-to-date on your iOS device by checking the iOS or Mac app store.

 Optimize your iOS device Performance